Fox-ML-infrastructure/Fox-v1-infra/ALPACA_trading/README.md

 - Some files are optional (marked in structure above)
 - Import paths may need adjustment if running from this folder directly
-- Original files remain in their original locations; these are copies